proxysid/WEATHER-MONITORING-SYSTEM/README.md

  ###License
-This project is licensed under the MIT License.
+This project is licensed under the  UniLicense.
 Feel free to use, modify, and share for educational or research purposes.

 “Accurate weather data today ensures smarter decisions tomorrow.”